Duke Medicine Pavilion: A Serene External Space for both Patients and Visitors

 Side-bar-footer-forum

-Duke University Medical Center desired a layout that could link the three structures on the premises, all the while providing a spectacular welcome to both patients and visitors.
+Duke University Medical Center desired a layout that could link the three structures on the premises while providing a spectacular welcome to patients and visitors.
 Perkins + Will came up with a design that uses bamboo planters to highlight the shape of each distinct area, mirroring the soaring height of the surrounding buildings.

-An elevated garden was also integrated into the plan to create a tranquil waiting zone on the third floor of the hospital.
-Most of the gardens plants include healing herbs to fit into context with the hospital's ideologies.
+An elevated garden was also integrated into the plan to create a tranquil waiting zone on the hospital's third floor.
+Most of the garden plants include healing herbs to fit into context with the hospital's ideologies.

 The elegant space was designed to provide spaces for gathering and short periods of relief from unrest outside the hospital walls.
-The architects mission was to provide a space that calms the patients and visitors through proper color selection and simplicity in terms of form and material choice.
+The architect's mission was to provide a space that calms the patients and visitors through proper color selection and simplicity in form and material choice.

-An elevated garden was also integrated into the plan to create a tranquil waiting zone on the third floor of the hospital.
-Most of the gardens plants include healing herbs to fit into context with the hospital's ideologies.
-To uniformly integrate the garden with the hospital, seasonal color was applied to create moments of natural calmness within the busy hospital surrounding.
+An elevated garden was also integrated into the plan to create a tranquil waiting zone on the hospital's third floor.
+Most of the garden plants include healing herbs to fit into context with the hospital's ideologies.
+To uniformly integrate the garden with the hospital, seasonal color was applied to create moments of natural calmness within the busy hospital surroundings.

 Unlock the potential of sustainable design by exploring this extraordinary LEED Gold Certified project: LEED Gold Residences For Miami Design District By Studio Gang Architects.